niko-long/cs61a-summer2024/README.md

 study notes of ucb cs61a-summer2024 Structure and Interpretation of Computer Programs

 **2024/08/19**
+- cs61a DAY17
+- Finished Lab02
+- Time cost: 2.3h.
+- It's been ten days since last update, cause I just finished my three examinations at August(Epidemiology/Image analysis and Understanding/Fundamental concepts of statistics).
+I really had an intensive summer vacation.
+I also improved my understanding of Deep learning/Statistics/Causality through this summer, the first academic year I finished 13 Courses and two semesters'German course.
+But I also find that I have forgotten some knowledge about cs61a and 61b, maybe I should do a quick recap of what I have learned ten days ago.

+**2024/08/19**
 - Lab01:Functions, Control.
 - Finished [Lab01:Functions, Control.](**https://cs61a.org/lab/lab01/**)
 - <img src="assets/lab01.png" alt="lab01" width="300">